-This section provides step-by-step instructions that you need to complete before you can submit your first Product Advertising API request.
+This section provides step-by-step instructions that you must complete before you can submit your first Product Advertising API request.

 Getting Set Up with Product Advertising API

 Associates earn commissions by using their own website to refer sales to www.amazon.com.
 To get a commission, an Associate must have an Associate ID.
 This ID works only in the locale in which you register.
-If you want to be an Associate in more than one locale, you must register in all relevant locales.
+If you want to be an Associate in more than one locale, you must register separately for each locale.

 Sign up to become an Associate at http://associates.amazon.com/exec/panama/associates/apply.

-When you register as an Amazon Associate, an Associate tag is sent to you by return email.
-An Associate tag, also known as an Associate ID, is an automatically generated unique identifier that you will need to make requests through the Product Advertising API.
-When you log in to the Amazon Associates website for your locale, the page that you are directed to includes a message that says "Signed in as" followed by your Associate tag.
+After you register as an Amazon Associate, you'll receive an Associate tag, also known as an Associate ID, in email.
+The Associate tag is an automatically generated unique identifier that you will use to make requests through the Product Advertising API.
+When you log in to the Amazon Associates website for your locale, you are directed to a page that says "Signed in as" followed by your Associate tag.

 You need security credentials to call the Product Advertising API, authenticate requests, and identify yourself as the sender of a request.
 Two types of credentials are available: